Converting a '65 VW Ghia to an Electric Car

 What he doesn't mention is how ADDICTIVE that electric drive feeling is, but you might be able to guess from his description; )

-Enjoy your conversion, and keep us posted!
+Hope these help, and hope you enjoy your conversion, Russell...and keep us posted!

 Regards,